-The ACR Lupus Initiative (TLI) offers the complimentary lupus educational resources listed below to medical and health professional schools in an effort to help increase the number of health care providers who are knowledgeable about diagnosing and treating lupus.
+The ACR Medical School Outreach Project offers the complimentary lupus educational resources through our listed below to medical schools (MD, DO, PA, NP) in an effort to help increase the number of healthcare providers who are knowledgeable about diagnosing and treating lupus.

 Our complimentary educational resources include: